SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 Here are some resources you may find useful:

 - For a far more in-depth tutorial on Bash, after the course you may want to check out the Software Carpentry online training materials on the [Bash shell](https://swcarpentry.github.io/shell-novice/).
 They cover other topics such as *pipes* and *filters* (used for chaining multiple commands together and using this powerful technique to manipulate output from previous commands), redirecting input and output from commands from/to files (useful for capturing output), loops for iterating sections of Bash code, and writing Bash scripts to hold multiple commands.
-- A [handy reference](http://www.mathcs.emory.edu/~valerie/courses/fall10/155/resources/unix_cheatsheet.html) for the most useful Bash shell commands, including others we haven't seen yet.
+- A [handy reference](https://sites.tufts.edu/cbi/files/2013/01/linux_cheat_sheet.pdf) for the most useful Bash shell commands, including others we haven't seen yet.
+There are many Bash command ["cheat sheets"](https://www.google.com/search?q=bash+command+cheat+sheet&oq=bash+command+cheat+sheet&aqs=chrome..69i57j0i512j0i22i30l5j69i60.2833j0j4&sourceid=chrome&ie=UTF-8) out there too, which are great as reminders - find one that works for you!

 {% include links.md %}